ThePJB/scrap-survivors/README.md

 or have a separate velocity field for knockback / sliding - like i do with player

-cull / spawn defs not working. this is a shitshow but it will get there have faith
+cull / spawn defs not working. this is a stuffshow but it will get there have faith

 ccd enemies do come from somewhere